gregtour/blog-posts/article2.md

 Given a source file, the compiler will produce an executable that we can run on our system.
 We will include the linker as part of the compiler, because we only intend to use two standard built-in functions.
 Because we don't intend to write an assembler ourselves, we might as well say that our compiler will produce assembly for our executable.
-In reality, our compiler will use such a small subset of intstructions that it would be very easy for us to include the assembler functionality as well, but that leaves us with a number of abritrary and obscure concerns for each platform that we would rather avoid.
+In reality, our compiler will use such a small subset of instructions that it would be very easy for us to include the assembler functionality as well, but that leaves us with a number of arbitrary and obscure concerns for each platform that we would rather avoid.

 So, our compiler will convert source code to target assembly.
 In the process, we will go from source code to an